jistr/rpi-image-tools/README.md

     image with 3 partitions - sda1 is boot, sda2 is swap, sda3 is
     root.

-  * The `RPI_FIRMWARE_URL` points to a .tar.gz archive of a specific commit in the GitHub Raspberry Pi firmware repository.
-The tool relies on the internal structure of such an archive.
+  * The `RPI_FIRMWARE_URL` points to a .tar.gz archive of some commit in the GitHub Raspberry Pi firmware repository.
+The tool relies on the internal structure of these archives.

 * *Can parameters be passed into ./build-image.sh instead of asking for user input?*